simonguo/react-code-view/README.md

 - 🎨 **Live Preview** - Execute and preview React code in real-time
 - ✏️ **Editable Code** - Built-in code editor with syntax highlighting
-- 📝 **Markdown Support** - Render markdown content with code blocks
+- 📝 **Native Markdown Parsing** - Parse and render markdown with embedded code blocks at runtime
 - 🔌 **Universal Plugin** - Works with Webpack, Vite, Rollup, esbuild, and Rspack
 - 🎯 **TypeScript** - Full TypeScript support out of the box
 - 📦 **Tree-shakeable** - Import only what you need
+- ⚡ **Zero Config** - Works out of the box with sensible defaults

 ## ✅ Requirements